chrisdiphoorn/Create365User/README.md

+## Create365User
-## Create365User - a PowerShell Script to add a new user to ActiveDirectory and 365
+#a PowerShell Script to add a new user to ActiveDirectory and 365

 You will need to gather the Micirtosoft 365 Tenant ID